-It feels like I am trapped at times, unable to move, unable to breathe, unable to function as I should… but this is my reality, and choosing to embrace it means that I have to learn how to look at the good things that come with it.
+There are times when I feel trapped, unable to move, breathe, and function as I should, but this is my reality.
+I am now choosing to embrace my mental illness and learn how to look at the good things that come with it.
 This is who I am, and loving myself means loving all of me, with no judgment and labels..
 Embrace the “bad” things because it’s part of me – that there is a beautiful side to it, too.
-It can be painful, it is definitely a struggle to go through, and if I may paraphrase a quote from Mulan, a rare and beautiful flower can bloom in adversity.
+It is a painful process and it is definitely a struggle to go through, and if I may paraphrase a quote from Mulan, a rare and beautiful flower can bloom in adversity.
 So, you are very welcome to watch me bloom. ❤

 Two months ago, I had some lab tests done at home c/o Hi-Precision Diagnostic’s Home Service Testing and I encouraged Ralph to have a blood test done right then and there because his gout is bothering me.
 You see, he’s had gout for over a decade now and time and time again, he refused to have a blood test done to check his uric acid levels.
 Thankfully enough, he conceded, and later that afternoon, the results arrived in my email.
 True enough, his marks are so high and this got me worried even more, so I did a lot of research about gout and hyperuricemia.